Skidamek/AutoModpack/autotester/README.md

 carry an `error`.
 On failure the partial step list up to and including the failing step is preserved.

+## Concurrent Runs

+Two autotesters can safely run at the same time as long as they run from different checkouts (or use distinct `--out-dir` values):

+- The server cache volume is named per checkout (`amp-server-cache-<checkout>-<target>`), so two checkouts never share world data.
+Within one checkout, runs touching the same target serialize on a lock file instead of racing (`[wait] ... server cache is in use by another run`).
+- `clean` only deletes this checkout's output and reaps this run's orphaned docker resources.
+It does **not** stop Gradle daemons unless `--stop-daemons` is passed:
+  `gradle --stop` kills daemons for every project of the Gradle user home, including builds another checkout is running.

+Running two sessions from the *same* checkout is still unsafe outside the volume
+lock: `gradlew build` shares one build tree, and `git checkout`/`clean` while another run deploys jars will break it.
+Use a separate worktree per session.

 ## CI Workflow

 `.github/workflows/ingame-tests.yml` is manual (`workflow_dispatch`).
 It selects